Take website screenshots with Python

 Selenium is a library for automating web browsers.
 It allows you to control a web browser, such as Google Chrome, Firefox, or Safari, from Python.

 Selenium provides a way to write scripts in Python that can interact with web pages in a way that simulates a user interacting with the web page through a web browser.
-It is useful for a variety of tasks, such as testing web applications, automating boring and repetitive tasks, taking screenshots and web scraping.
+It is useful for a variety of tasks, such as testing web applications, automating repetitive tasks, taking screenshots, and web scraping.

 Selenium requires a web driver to control a web browser through Python.
 Some popular web drivers include chromedriver for Google Chrome, geckodriver for Mozilla Firefox, and safaridriver for Safari.